QuTech-Delft/qtt/README.md

 # Quantum Technology Toolbox

-Quantum Technology Toolbox (QTT) is a Python-based framework developed by QuTech for the tuning and calibration of quantum dots and spin qubits.
+Quantum Technology Toolbox (QTT) is a Python-based framework developed initially by QuTech for the tuning and calibration of quantum dots and spin qubits.
 [QuTech](http://qutech.nl) is an advanced research center based in Delft, the Netherlands, for quantum computing and quantum internet, a collaboration founded by the [University of Technology Delft](https://www.tudelft.nl/en) (TU Delft) and the Netherlands Organisation for Applied Scientiﬁc Research ([TNO](https://www.tno.nl/en)).